Dewey Grantham and Prize Awards

 Originally written for Professor Castilho, HIST 3000W.01: The History Workshop: Memory & Citizenship, Fall 2016.

 Samuel T. McSeveney AwardEach spring, the Department of History awards $250 to the author of the best research paper or essay written for a freshman history seminar (History 1111 or another 1111 course taught by a history professor).
 The papers must have been completed for a Vanderbilt History 1111 course during the F2016, and S2017 terms.
+This award was established by Jeanne Adams, a grateful student, to recognize the impact of McSeveney's teaching upon her lifelong love of history.
 We would like to acknowledge the generosity of Jeanne Geldson Adams for funding this award over the next ten years (2012-2022).

 2017 Winner: Zain Khera,